Publishing Frequency: 4 Issues Per Year (Quartly)

 About the Journal

-Journal of Emerging Trends in Social Sciences and Humanities is an open access, peer-reviewed, and refereed journal published by the Institute for Educating Environmental Resilience and Governance, Lahore, Pakistan.
-All contents are freely available without charges to the user or his/her institution.
-The journal published under Creative Common License 4.0.
-The readers are allowed to search, read, download, copy, print, or link to the full texts of the articles published in Journal of Climate and Community through link https://creativecommons.org/licenses/by-nc/4.0/ without asking prior permission from the publisher or the author.
-Previous issues are also available in electronic form https://joetssh.com/index.php/joetssh/issue/archive
+The Journal of Emerging Trends in Social Sciences and Humanities is an open-access, peer-reviewed, and refereed journal published by the Centre for Educating Environmental Resilience and Governance (IEERG), Lahore, Pakistan.
+All content is freely available without charge to the user or their institution.
+The journal is published under a Creative Commons License 4.0.
+The readers are allowed to search, read, download, copy, print, or link to the full texts of the articles published in the Journal of Emerging Trends in Social Sciences and Humanities through the link https://creativecommons.org/licenses/by-nc/4.0/ without asking prior permission from the publisher or the author.
+Previous issues are also available in electronic form https://JoETSSH.com/index.php/JoETSSH/issue/archive

 Focus and Scope